The Press at CC

 The Press is located in Taylor Hall (920 N. Cascade Ave.), adjacent to the Bemis Residence Hall.

-Hours are Monday - Friday, 9 am - 5 pm.
+Hours are Monday - Thursday, 9:30 am - 5:30 pm.
+The Press is closed for production on Fridays.
 Appointments are recommended.
 Students with permission to use The Press have 24-hour access.

 CLASSES AT THE PRESS